 - Seasonal influenza activity in Pennsylvania and the United States is low.

 - Influenza A and B are identified by laboratory testing; however, influenza A is the predominant type.

-- The percent of Emergency Department visits associated with influenza-like illness is higher than usual for this time of year.
+- The percent of emergency department visits associated with influenza-like illness is moderate at this time.

 Confirmed Influenza Laboratory Tests Received by PA DOH Surveillance